 The only way to turn the tide is to own our own water.
 You can help by adding your voice to the list of people who want to experience public ownership of water in their lifetime.
 Sign the We Own It petition today.

 Linda Worden is the We Own It summer internLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.